aliriyazr1/NUbots_RL_FYP/report_dump.md

 (theta -> TODO: Is this correct:  : :: : angular velocity in the counter-clockwise direction relative to the world coordinate system)

 After validation of the robot's movements, new models were trained and it was observed that .....
+The rewards for the goal progress component of the movements were contributing to approx ~ 85-98% of the total rewards.
+This illustrates that the agent learnt to optimise the goal distance but ignores ball control, positioning which were expected to be learnt.